Germ Cell Development and Epigenetics

-We also employ ex-vivo gonad culture and in-vivo mouse genetic models to examine the function of signalling pathways on epigenetics and gonad and germ cell development, providing insights into the formation of testis cancers and infertility.
+We also employ ex-vivo gonad culture and in-vivo mouse genetic models to examine the function of signalling pathways on epigenetics and gonad and germ cell development, providing insights into ovarian and testis cancers, and male and female infertility.

-By exploring germ-line development and the establishment and function of epigenetic information in the germ line, our research will contribute to understanding human disease, including various cancers and the development of novel drugs targeting epigenetic processes.
+By exploring the establishment and function of epigenetic information in the germ line, our research will contribute to understanding human disease, including the impacts of novel drugs that target epigenetic processes.